mgroves/GtkSignage/README.md

 ```

 The installation script will:

-1. Install required system dependencies
+1. Installs system dependencies (GTK, Python, X11, CEC, etc.).
-2. Clone the repository to `/opt/gtk-signage`
+2. Clones the GtkSignage repo to /opt/gtk-signage (if not already there).
-3. Prompt for admin username and password
-4. Configure .env variables (Flask host and port, passwords, settings)
-5. Optionally enable HTTPS with self-signed certificates
-6. Set up a systemd service to run at boot
+3. Sets up a virtual environment and installs required Python packages.
+4. Prompts for setup options, including admin login, Flask settings, and optional HDMI-CEC schedule.
+5. Generates a .env config file with secrets and environment variables.
+6. Configures auto-start using .xinitrc and .bash_profile to launch on login.
+7. Sets Raspberry Pi to boot to console with autologin and offers to reboot.

 ### Automatic Update